supernova remnant Cassiopeia A

 Or how to become a theoretical astrophysicist?

-Previously, I was a Juan de la Cierva Incorporación Postdoctoral Fellow at the Institute of Space Sciences (ICE-CSIC) in Barcelona, Spain, working on magnetic fields in superconducting neutron stars.
-From 2020 to 2024, I also worked as a senior postdoctoral researcher with Nanda Rea and others at the ICE on the ERC project MAGNESIA, leading the pulsar population-synthesis working group.
+Before my time at Royal Holloway, I was a Senior Lecturer in Data Science in the Department of Physics, Astronomy and Mathematics at the University of Hertfordshire, UK.
+From 2022 to early 2024, I was a Juan de la Cierva Incorporación Postdoctoral Fellow at the Institute of Space Sciences (ICE-CSIC) in Barcelona, Spain, studying magnetic fields in superconducting neutron stars.
+From 2020 to 2024, I also worked as a senior postdoctoral researcher with Nanda Rea and others at ICE on the ERC project MAGNESIA, leading the pulsar population synthesis working group.

-Before my time in Spain, I was a research fellow at the McGill Space Institute (now the Trottier Space Institute) at McGill University in Montreal, Canada, where I worked with Andrew Cumming and Vicky Kaspi on a range of neutron-star problems.
-Before moving to Canada, I completed my PhD in the Gravity Group within Applied Mathematics at the University of Southampton, United Kingdom, under the supervision of Nils Andersson.
-Moreover, I have received a physics Diplom (MPhys) from the Eberhard Karls Universität Tübingen, Germany, where I was part of the Theoretical Astrophysics Group headed by Kostas Kokkotas.
+Before moving to Spain, I was a research fellow at the McGill Space Institute (now the Trottier Space Institute) at McGill University in Montreal, Canada, where I worked with Andrew Cumming and Vicky Kaspi on a range of neutron star problems.
+Before moving to Canada, I completed my PhD in the Gravity Group within Applied Mathematics at the University of Southampton, UK, under the supervision of Nils Andersson.
+Moreover, I have a physics Diplom (MPhys) from the Eberhard Karls Universität Tübingen, Germany, where I was part of the Theoretical Astrophysics Group headed by Kostas Kokkotas.

 The first 18 years of my life, I was lucky enough to be living by Lake Constance in the South of Germany.
 Having seen many beautiful places over the years, I can say that the Swabian Sea (as the lake is often nicknamed) is one of the most magnificent spots I have been to, and I try to go back as often as possible.